hieuvp/learning-monitoring/prometheus-introduction/README.md

 - It is inspired by Google's Borgmon, which uses time-series data as a datasource, to then send alerts based on this data.
-- It fits very well in the cloud native infrastructure.

 - Visualizations can be shown using a built-in expression browser or with integrations like Grafana.